 Our book club this month involved a Kate DiCamillo novel, strawberry mice, some illegal soup, and a moat.

-My youngest, who is 8, is in a book club based on books that are in the Brave Writer Arrow curriculum.
-These are classic books that appeal to, not only new readers but readers of all ages.
-This month we choice a book with a French flair.
+My youngest, who is 8, is in a book club based we created in our homeschool community.
+The books we chose are classic books that appeal to, not only new readers but readers of all ages.
+This month we chose a book with a French flair.
 Welcome to our Tale of Despereaux Book Club.

 Welcome to Castle Dor